Ask the Editor: Beth Hill

-On this edition of Ask the Editor, we’re siting down for an in-depth chat with the one and only Beth Hill.
+On this edition of Ask the Editor, we’re sitting down for an in-depth chat with the one and only Beth Hill.

 Beth is a freelance fiction editor who’s been forever fascinated by the creative power of words.
 She loves that words can create new worlds and people, characters so real that readers in the 3-D world not only remember them years later but are so touched by their adventures that they laugh and cry just reading about them.
 Beth’s goal is to help writers make fiction real, memorable, and entertaining through manuscript editing, author mentoring, and the exploration of craft through articles at her blog.
 Beth is the author of The Magic of Fiction, a comprehensive guide to writing and editing fiction.